RHagenson/2019-01-03-UNO/_episodes/06-working-with-files.md

 For instance, let's search forward for the sequence `TTTTT` in our file.
 You can see that we go right to that sequence, what it looks like, and where it is in the file.
 If you continue to type <kbd>/</kbd> and hit return, you will move forward to the next instance of this sequence motif.
-If you instead type <kbd>?</kbd> and hit return, you will search backwards and move up the file to previous examples of this motif.
+If you instead type <kbd>?</kbd> then
+<kbd>Enter</kbd>, you will search backwards and move up the file to
+previous examples of this motif.

 > ## Exercise
 >